 The last of our martech challenges deals with how traditional marketing and martech communicate with each other.
 Both marketing and martech each have their own language.
 Jargon, phrases and technical terms that can confuse people who haven’t learned them.

-Try to bring the two together, and the lack of a common language makes things difficult.
+The lack of a common language makes it difficult to bring them together.
 Getting marketing to understand what martech is saying and vice versa is one of the most frustrating martech challenges to overcome.

 Fortunately, it’s also one of the easier martech challenges to fix.

 You just need to find a way to get them speaking the same language.

 For us, user stories are like the Esperanto of marketing and IT teams.
 They take concepts and terms both sides understand, and express them in a simple enough way for anyone to understand.